-New research has revealed that less than one in ten of ten divorcing couples fail to consider future pension assets when sorting out a fair financial settlement.
+New research has revealed that less than one in 10 couples consider pension assets when sorting out a fair financial settlement.

 Based on these figures, it is estimated that divorced women could be missing out on a total of £5 billion in pension payments per year

 Scottish Widows, the pension provider which conducted the research, found that just 9 per cent of couples were concerned with getting a fair share of pension savings despite the average married couple’s retirement funds totalling a significant £132,000.

 The research also found that, in general, women were less well prepared for retirement than men, with just 52 per cent saving enough for later life compared to 59 per cent of men.

 For divorced women, the number reduces even further to 49 per cent, with nearly a quarter claiming that they could not afford to save anything into a pension – double the rate of divorced men (12 per cent).